 Bring a camera with a telephoto lens for the hike to Cub Lake and photograph the wildlife without sacrificing your safety.

-Equip with a large “bottle” of patience while photographing the wildlife during the hike to Cub Lake.
+Equip with a large “bottle” of patience while photographing the wildlife in the Cub Lake area.
 The animals don’t pose on purpose.
 Neither do they stay in one place for a long time.
 Be patient.
 Set up your tripod and wait for a perfect moment to press that shutter button.

 - Lake Haiyaha Hike in Rocky Mountain National Park – A Moderate Trail with Scenic Views